Robin Sloan

 I really do believe the United States is a mutant marvel — a nation that invented a new way of being a nation; one in which equality and autonomy are not inherited or earned but rather simply: available—and I also believe that we are presently “fighting on a cellular level every day”.
 I think that’s been true for decades.
 It was true when I was reading these comic books.

 If this story was just Superman powerless beneath a red sun, it wouldn’t have the same resonance.
 A light switch is not interesting.
-The key to the parable of Cable is the ongoing process.
+The key to the parable of Cable is the dynamic process.
 This story is about the reservoir constantly filling, draining just as fast.
 It is about the balance that is sustainable, actually — and the realization that powerful forces churn beneath the surface of every sustainable balance.

 The parable has been, for me, a source of empathy.
 I have known many Cables in my life: people profoundly gifted, those gifts consumed entirely.
 And it’s not that those are sad stories.
 Cable is a superhero!
 Many the people I’m thinking about did fine; are doing fine.
 Yet in that “fine”, there is titanic effort; constant vigilance.